 In this module you will compare and contrast the decision-making structures of modern states by examining different topics such as Democratic and Authoritarian Rule, Political Culture and Legal and Constitutional Frameworks.
 You will also be introduced to the method of comparative politics and theory testing.
 There is a mix of lectures, seminars and workshops on different weeks totalling around 3 hours per week throughout the semester.

 Problems in Global Politics

 For this module, students will explore a range of issues in contemporary international relations.
 It focuses on the problems of security and insecurity since the end of the Cold War.
 You will learn to develop critical and reflective thinking using a variety of approaches and methods related to the study of global politics.
 You will have 3 hours of lectures, seminars and workshops per week studying this module.

 Democracy and its Critics

-You’ll examine the concept and organisation of democracy using primary sources to investigate historic and contemporary debates.
-You’ll consider the principles and arguments of democracy and its critics as well as the future for democracy in the context of accelerating globalisation.
+You will examine the concept and organisation of democracy using primary sources to investigate historic and contemporary debates.
+You will consider the principles and arguments of democracy and its critics as well as the future for democracy in the context of accelerating globalisation.
 A variety of approaches and methods will be used to help you develop your skills for the study of political theory.
-You’ll have 3 hours a week of lectures and seminars studying this module.
+You will have 3 hours a week of lectures and seminars studying this module.

 Civilisation and Barbarism